QianyuCecilyLiu/word2vec_skipgram/README.md

 # word2vec skipgram model

-Break skipgram model into steps to see how it converts words into vectors
+Break skipgram model into steps

 - Step 1
   - Slide predefined windows to find match word pairs.
 The relationship should be 1 to 1 and let's assume there are totally m pairs in the form of (target word, close word).